What are prebiotics?

 Prebiotics vs probiotics

 We are inspired by the East for dietary health.
-The linkage between gut friendly bacteria and immunity health can be traced back to ancient foods such as kombucha, miso and kimchi.
+The linkage between gut friendly bacteria and immunity health can be traced back to ancient foods such kimchi, kefir and kombucha.

 These fermented foods are rich source of good bacteria known as probiotics.
 Probiotics fight off bad bacteria in our gut and help our body absorb key nutrients.